-In October 2020, we entered into a Royalty Purchase Agreement with Arena and 356 Royalty Inc., a wholly owned subsidiary of Arena (356 Royalty), pursuant to which we purchased the right to receive all milestone payments, royalties, interest, and other payments relating to net sales of lorcaserin, owed or otherwise payable to 356 Royalty by Eisai, pursuant to the Transaction Agreement by and among 356 Royalty and Eisai, for the sum of approximately \$121,000.
-Lorcaserin is currently in a Phase 3 clinical trial for Dravet syndrome.
+In October 2020, we entered into a Royalty Purchase Agreement with Arena and 356 Royalty Inc., a wholly owned subsidiary of Arena (356 Royalty), pursuant to which we purchased the right to receive all milestone payments, royalties, interest, and other payments relating to net sales of lorcaserin in all countries and territories of the world (Territory), owed or otherwise payable to 356 Royalty by Eisai, pursuant to a Transaction Agreement dated December 28, 2016, as amended (Transaction Agreement), by and among 356 Royalty and Eisai, for an upfront payment of approximately \$121,000.
+Under the Transaction Agreement, the royalty rates, range from 9.5% on annual global net sales less than or equal to \$175 million, 13.5% on annual global net sales greater than \$175.0 million but less than or equal to \$500.0 million and 18.5% on annual global net sales greater than \$500 million.
+In addition, we purchased the right to receive up to \$26.0 million in milestone payments, \$25.0 million of which will be payable upon the achievement of a regulatory milestone.